 Psyllium husk is a type of fibre that is made from the Plantago ovata plant.
-As the name suggests, psyllium husk comes from the husk of the plant’s seed.
-India is the largest producer of psyllium husk in the world.
-In India, it is mainly cultivated in Gujarat, Rajasthan and Madhya Pradesh.
-Gujarat accounts for nearly 35% of the total world production of psyllium husk.
+Also known as isabgol, psyllium husk comes from the husk of the plant’s seed.

 Psyllium husk can be consumed in a lot of ways.
-Although some people find the taste of pure psyllium husk unpleasant it is also baked in cookies, biscuits and other confectionaries.
-Psyllium husk does not have any sugar or flavour.
-So it is usually recommended to consume it with water or juice.
+It does not have any sugar or flavour.
+So it is usually recommended to consume psyllium husk with water or juice.
+If you find the taste of pure psyllium husk unpleasant, you can also bake it in cookies, biscuits and other confectionaries.

 - Botanical name: Plantago Ovata husk